Hysterectomy

 About hysterectomy

-- Painful, heavy or frequent periods.
+• Painful, frequent, or heavy periods.

-- Fibroids – non-cancerous growths of muscle and fibrous tissue in your womb.
+• Fibroids – non-cancerous growths of muscle and fibrous tissue in your womb.

-- Endometriosis – when the cells that usually line your womb also grow outside it.
+• Endometriosis – when the cells that usually line your womb also grow outside it.

-- Adenomyosis – when cells that usually line your womb grow into the womb muscle instead.
+• Adenomyosis – when cells that usually line your womb grow into the womb muscle instead.

-- Prolapse of your womb – when your womb has dropped down from its normal position.
+• Prolapse of your womb – when your womb has dropped down from its normal position.

 For most of these conditions, you’ll usually try other treatments first.
 But if they don't work, or if your symptoms are severe, your GP may refer you to a gynaecologist for further investigation and treatment.
 A gynaecologist is a doctor who specialises in women’s reproductive health.

 Your gynaecologist will talk to you about your treatment options, including any possible alternatives and the benefits and risks of having a hysterectomy.
-They’ll explain exactly what will happen before, during and after the procedure.
+They’ll explain exactly what will happen before, during, and after the procedure.

 Types of hysterectomy surgery